jfcandidofilho/gfvote/README.md

 "_I highly suggest reading everything once before trying anything_." - Me.

 Modify the code in `gfvote.js` to suit the number of polls inside the Google Form.
-Also modify `gfcount.js` to set the number of days in which to save the vote count.
-And put everything into Greasemonkey (or Tampermonkey).
-Alternatively, you could do it manually if you don't want to vote countless times.
-Either way, you should choose the proper directory.
+Also set `number_of_days` with the number of days to save the vote count.
+Put everything into __Greasemonkey__ (or __Tampermonkey__ or others).
+Alternatively, you could do it manually if you don't want to vote an unsure number of times.

 Example?
 Consider that we have the following: